COVID-19 Updates Regarding Events, Meetings, and Other Activities

 Our in-person program was approved.
 Now what?

 After a program is approved and space reserved, Student Activities will send additional safety information and directives to the Event Contact, President, and Advisor, to be signed by the Event Contact or President and returned.
-Organizations that fail to comply with university directives, including safety protocols, will be referred to the Dean of Students office and will be unable to reserve space on-campus for the remainder of the Spring semester.
+Organizations that fail to comply with university directives, including safety protocols, will be referred to the Dean of Students office and will be unable to reserve space on-campus for the remainder of the Summer semester and possibly into the Fall semester.

 Each student org program will have a Safety Monitor (i.e., the Event Contact listed in the Event Application), who must be present at the program.
 It is the responsibility of the Safety Monitor to understand and coordinate the adherence to all directives and other program-specific requirements.
-It is the student org’s responsibility to enforce directives, including the attendance limit (the COVID-19 capacity), social distancing, and wearing face coverings, for the duration of the program, from set up through break down.
+It is the student org’s responsibility to enforce directives, including the attendance limit (the COVID-19 capacity) and social distancing, for the duration of the program, from set up through break down.

 Student orgs should ask in-person attendees to perform a COVID-19 self-assessment (via the self-monitoring form) prior to arrival and ask those who show symptoms or don’t feel well to stay home.
 Student orgs are required to take attendance (arrival time, full name, EUID, phone number, and departure time only) at the program and keep the records for at least 4 weeks, submitting them to Student Activities within 24 hours of the completion of the program.
 This will help with contact tracing, if needed.